 The Secret Barrister interviews with Chambers about the state of legal aid and the content of their new book, Fake Law.

 With an undercover persona instrumental in their rise to fame, the Secret Barrister is a prolific blogger, tweeter, and author behind two bestselling books, ‘The Secret Barrister: Stories of the Law and How It’s Broken,’ and ‘Fake Law: The Truth About Justice in an Age of Lies’.
-SB, as they're affectionately know, has become one the nation's most prominent critics of the government's 8-year cuts to legal aid and their damage done to the UK’s criminal justice system.
-We talk to them about the injustices, misconceptions, a system on the brink of collapse, and of course their identity.
+SB, as they're affectionately known, has become one the nation's most prominent critics of the government's eight-year cuts to legal aid and their damage done to the criminal justice system.
+We talk to them about the injustices, the misconceptions, a system on the brink of collapse, and of course, their identity.

 Harry Cerasale, 13 November 2020